wptrainingteam/learn-wp-content/developer-learning-pathway/08-wordpress-rest-api/04-extending-the-wp-rest-api.md

 }
 ```

-If you then edit the book in the WordPress admin, you'll see the isbn field in the Custom Fields panel, if you have it enabled.
+If you then edit the book in the WordPress admin, you'll see the `isbn` field value in the Custom Fields panel, if you have it enabled.

 ## Adding Custom Fields as top level fields to API Responses

 The other way to add custom fields to the WP REST API is to add them as top level fields on the API responses.

-In the earlier example, the isbn was registered as a meta field, and is therefore available in the meta object of the REST API response.
+In the earlier example, the `isbn` was registered as a meta field, and is therefore available in the `meta` object of the REST API response.
 But what if you'd prefer to have it as a top level field, alongside the title, content, and excerpt?

 This can be achieved using the [register_rest_field](https://developer.wordpress.org/reference/functions/register_rest_field/) function.
 Let's look at how this would be implemented.